-The goal of any property investment is to increase the value; you want it to be worth more than when you bought it.
-There are low-cost ways to add value and there are more expensive and in-depth renovations that can be done.
-Here are 15 tips, both low and high cost, for increasing the value of your property.
+The goal of any property investment is to increase the value.
+You want it to be worth more than when you bought it.
+There are low-cost ways to add value, and there are more expensive and in-depth renovations that can be done.

+There are simple things any property owner can do which can boost the appeal of your property.
 While these simple tips may not add tens of thousands of dollars to your property’s value, without doing them, you may not be able to realize the full potential value of your property.
 These fixes can be done without having to hire any outside help.
 Although they are low cost, they can make a huge difference in the way your property looks.

 - Clean: Making sure your property is clean will have an immediate return on the value of your property.
 This includes both the outside and the inside.
 Garbage, dirt, and strange odors are not attractive features.